Pioneering AI-driven drug development

 DeepLife was founded in 2019 by Jonathan Baptista (CEO) and Jean-Baptiste Morlot (CTO) to tackle the inefficiencies of traditional drug development through AI combined with multi-omics data.
 The co-founders combined their expertise in complex systems simulation and machine learning applied to genetics to pioneer AI-driven digital twins of cells - virtual models that simulate cellular behaviour.

-DeepLife is a techbio company developing a SaaS platform that integrates digital twin cell modeling, multi-omics data and AI to de-risk and accelerate drug development by simulating cellular responses, identifying therapeutic targets and repurposing drugs with existing safety profiles.
+DeepLife is a techbio company developing a platform that integrates digital twin cell modeling, multi-omics data and AI to de-risk and accelerate drug development by simulating cellular responses, identifying therapeutic targets and repositioning drugs with existing safety profiles.

 DeepLife has raised a total of $16M in funding so far.
 They recently closed a $10M Series A round at the end of 2024, led by YZR Capital and the VC arm of French insurer Relyens, with participation by Beiersdorf Venture Capital and Prunay Group to expand their SaaS platform Cell Blueprint, focusing on solutions for autoimmune and neurodegenerative diseases.